Elrabu/fetch.ai_digital_auto/README.md

 ### 2. Get the ASI:One API key

+you will need this API key for the agent that will be hosted in the agenverse

 1. Go to [asi1.ai](https://asi1.ai)
 2. Click **Sign Up** in the top right corner
 3. Register with your email or Google account